-All master of music candidates in the School of Music must successfully complete the graduate comprehensive examination, normally taken during the final term before graduation.
+All Master of Music candidates in the School of Music must successfully complete the graduate comprehensive examination, normally taken during the final term before graduation.
 The exam is offered once each fall and spring term and also during the summer session.
-Exam dates are posted on the graduate bulletin board next to room 140 in the Music Building and broadcast announcements are made via e-mail to all current music graduate students who have provided e-mail addresses.
+Exam dates are posted on the graduate bulletin board next to room 134 in the Music Building and broadcast announcements are made via e-mail to all current music graduate students who have provided e-mail addresses.
 You must register to take the examination by contacting the Coordinator of Graduate Studies at least two weeks before your chosen exam date.
 You must be registered for at least one hour of graduate credit during the term you take the exam.

-All students in the music education and performance specializations who take the test must also complete a general question in music history.
-Students who tested well on the school’s history diagnostic exams, or who successfully completed MUSC 621, Graduate History Review I and MUSC 622, Graduate History Review II, should have no problem--though adequate time to review and receive any needed assistance is strongly recommended.
+All students in the music education and performance specializations who take the test must complete a general question in music history.
+Students who tested well on the school’s history diagnostic exams, or who successfully completed MUHL 320 Graduate History Review should have no problem--though adequate time to review and receive any needed assistance is strongly recommended.
 Students in some Individualized Specializations may not be required to take the history question.
 In such cases, appropriate substitutions will be made.

-The second part of the exam consists of essay questions pertaining to courses (including applied instrumental or vocal study) that individual students have completed as part of their programs of study.
+The second part of the exam consists of essay questions pertaining to courses that individual students have completed as part of their programs of study.
 Questions will not be provided for courses a student is taking at the time of the exam.
-Questions are not provided for core bibliography/introduction to research courses, ensembles, and independent studies, and are not usually provided for seminar or special topics courses.
+Two questions must be selected from this portion of the exam, and must be from DIFFERENT courses.
+Any exceptions will be noted in the individual exam packets.

 Students who plan take the exam are encouraged review all notes, handouts, tests, etc., from courses they have completed, and to prepare detailed study guides for review.
 YOU WILL NOT BE ALLOWED TO BRING STUDY GUIDES OR ANY OUTSIDE MATERIALS TO THE EXAM.

 To pass the examination, students must successfully complete three of the four questions on which they write.